 In May 2020, the BLS reported that welders received a median annual salary of $44,190.
-Those employed in the scheduled air transportation industry earned the highest average salaries, receiving $92,230 annually.
-The top 10% of welders took home at least $66,250 per year in 2020.
+Those in the scheduled air transportation industry earned the highest average salaries, receiving $92,230 annually.
+The top 10% of welders took home at least $66,250 annually in 2020.
 5

-The U.S. Bureau of Labor Statistics (BLS) places welders into a group that includes solderers, cutters and brazers, and it collects information accordingly (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) places welders into a group that includes solderers, cutters, and brazers and collects information accordingly (www.bls.gov).
 According to the BLS, jobs for these professionals are anticipated to grow by 3% from 2019 to 2029, which is as fast as the average.
 The BLS notes that welders who possess competency in the latest technologies or who do not mind relocating are likely to see the best job prospects.3

 Employment of welders, cutters, solderers, and brazers is projected to grow 3 percent from 2019 to 2029, about as fast as the average for all occupations.
 The nation’s aging infrastructure will require the expertise of welders, cutters, solderers, and brazers to help rebuild bridges, highways, and buildings.

 In May 2020, the median annual wages for welders, cutters, solderers, and brazers in the top industries in which they worked were as follows: 6